Palm Springs station

 Palm Springs station is an Amtrak train station in the Garnet community of Palm Springs, California, United States.
 The station is served by the thrice-weekly round trip of the combined Sunset Limited/Texas Eagle.
 The station has a single side platform and an open-air shelter.
 It was built in 1999, and the property is owned by the City of Palm Springs.

 The station was temporarily closed from May 20 to August 25, 2021, after desert sandstorms caused sand drifts near the station, burying the tracks and making it unsafe for passengers.
-The station closed again on March 28, 2023.
+The station temporarily closed again on March 28, 2023, and had other temporary closures in 2024.
+As of 2026, Amtrak warns that service to the station may be suspended without notice due to sandstorms.

-As of March 2024, modification of the platform for accessibility is planned to be complete later in 2024.
+By March 2024, modification of the platform for accessibility was planned to be complete later in 2024.